 But if you make a run for God—you won’t regret it!
 [Ps.
 2, The Message]

 Hannah was given, by the Holy Spirit, the privilege of being the first to reveal to the world this exciting aspect of the mission and purpose of Jesus Christ.
-In the time of the darkness of revelation in which she lived, still a light was shining.
-It would continue to shine brighter and brighter throughout the Old Testament period until we come to the full revelation in the New Testament times.
+In the time of the darkness of revelation in which she lived, still, a light was shining.
+It would continue to shine brighter and brighter throughout the Old Testament period until we come to the complete revelation in the New Testament times.